AniKafaldzhieva/Matching-Game/README.md

 ## Code Dependencies

-To built this app I have used HTML, CSS and JavaScript.
+To built this app, I have used HTML, CSS and JavaScript.
 To make it more interactive I have used different animation.
-Also I have used the porwefull JS library -  jQuery:
+Also I have used the powerfull JS library -  jQuery:

 * jQuery UI - for more information [click here](https://jqueryui.com/).
 * jQuery Corner plugin - for more information [click here](http://jquery.malsup.com/corner/).